SNAP Benefits in Wyoming: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Using your EBT card is simple.
-It works just like a regular debit card at checkout.
-You swipe or insert the card into the card reader and enter your Personal Identification Number (PIN) to complete the purchase for eligible food items.
+It works very similarly to a regular debit card at the checkout counter.
+You will swipe or insert your card and enter a private Personal Identification Number (PIN) to pay for your approved grocery items.

 What Can You Buy with SNAP Benefits?